Can You Pour Grease Down the Drain?

 How Grease Clogs Drains

 Pouring grease down the drain will stop it up even if mixed with hot water.
-Many people think that hot water will send the oil further down the drain and into the sewer system, but that is a myth.
+Many people think that hot water will send the grease further down the drain, but that is a myth.
 Hot water only delays the inevitable.
 As the grease cools, it will solidify, causing the sink to clog.

 It is important to remember not to pour grease down the drain under any circumstances.
 It will always eventually cause plumbing problems.
 The oil prevents water from flowing freely through the pipes and can block them entirely, thus causing a clog that can back up in the sink.
 Grease solidifies as it cools and creates more problems as it moves down the pipes.